 Carbohydrates are the main energy source for the body.
 Include whole grains as part of the balanced diet to keep the digestive system in good working order.
 Brown rice, barley, quinoa, and oatmeal are some of the healthiest whole grain options.
 Choose gluten-free foods and avoid processed foods and refined sugars.
 Many CFS patients, however, feel better with low-carbohydrate diets.
 Whenever possible, go for fruits and vegetables as a source of carbohydrates rather than cereals and millets.
 Fruits and vegetables have an added advantage of essential minerals, which are important to people suffering from CFS.

-Unlike the current recommendation for low fat diets, people with CFS are rather encouraged to consume healthy fats.
+Unlike the current recommendation for low-fat diets, people with CFS are rather encouraged to consume healthy fats.
 Unhealthy fats should still be avoided.
 Fats help you improve poor immune function and hormonal imbalance, and also help in cognitive functioning.
-Moreover, fats are excellent source of energy.
+Moreover, fats are an excellent source of energy.
 And the top source of fats is the extra virgin olive oil which is very rich in omega-3s.
 An Iranian study on neuroprotective effects of olive oil suggested that olive oil intake significantly reduced cell death and decreased memory loss, especially short term memory loss, common in CFS patients.
-Most studies therefore recommend the Mediterranean diet for CFS because this diet includes virgin olive oil.
-Papers presented in the International conference on the healthy effect of virgin olive oil also agreed that ‘The Mediterranean diet, rich in virgin olive oil, improves the major risk factors for cardiovascular disease, such as the lipoprotein profile, blood pressure, glucose metabolismí and reduced inflammation and oxidative stress.
+Most studies, therefore, recommend the Mediterranean diet for CFS because this diet includes virgin olive oil.
+Papers presented in the International Conference on the healthy effect of virgin olive oil also agreed that ĎThe Mediterranean diet, rich in virgin olive oil, improves the major risk factors for cardiovascular diseases, such as the lipoprotein profile, blood pressure, glucose metabolismí and reduced inflammation and oxidative stress.

 Coconut and avocado oils are a close second.
 Meat and fish fats are also natural fats that you can consume.